coveooss/blitz2021/Instructions.md

 An attacked unit will disappear from the map leaving all the Blitziums it had on the ground forming a new depot.
 This depot could be picked up by any other unit, allied or not, in respect to the amount of Blitziums they can carry.
 In the event the last miner of a crew dies, a new one will be provided at no cost, at the end of the next turn.

 ## Safe Zones
-Zones surrounding colonies’ starting points are considered safe; units from other colonies can’t enter.
+Zones surrounding crews starting points are considered safe; units from other crews can’t enter.
 The safe zone is 7 squares by 7 squares around your home base.

 ## Square Types